DyuthiVivek/Zense-Project/README.md

 - **Your voice TTS**

     I tried using a module called Tortoise-TTS to generate text-to-speech for my own voice.
 Unfortunately, despite adding many voice samples, my voice was not replicated as this module was trained with American accents.
-The audio also took a long time to generate.
+Tortoise also takes a long time to generate audio, making it unviable for realtime answers in meetings.

 - **Tool for meeting summary**